tigrisdata/tigris-mcp-server/README.md

 # Tigris MCP Server

-## How to test temporarily

-Run
-`npm run build`

-### Usage with Claude Desktop/Cursor AI
+## Using with Claude Desktop/Cursor AI
-Add the following to your claude_desktop_config.json:
+Add the following to your `claude_desktop_config.json` for *Claude Desktop* or go to Cursor Settings/MCP and click on *Add new global MCP server* and following code:

 ```
 {
   "mcpServers": {
     "tigris-mcp-server": {
-      "command": "node",
+      "command": "npx",
-      "args": [
+      "args": ["-y", "@tigrisdata/tigris-mcp-server", "run"],
-        "PATH_TO/tigris-mcp-server/dist/index.js",
-        "run"
-      ],
       "env": {
         "AWS_ACCESS_KEY_ID": "YOUR_AWS_ACCESS_KEY_ID",
         "AWS_SECRET_ACCESS_KEY": "YOUR_AWS_SECRET_ACCESS_KEY",